- Zum Buch

 Dr. Tima T. Moldogaziev is Associate Professor of Public Policy at Pennsylvania State University.
 He is co-author of, among others, Information Resolution and Subnational Capital Finance (Oxford UP 2021) and State and Local Financial Instruments: Policy Changes and Management, 2nd edn (Edward Elgar 2021).

-Dr. Gene A. Brewer is Professor of Public Administration and Policy at the University of Georgia in Tbilisi.
+Dr. Gene A. Brewer is Professor of Public Administration and Policy at the University of Georgia.
 His books include Public Management and Performance (Cambridge UP 2012), Managing for Public Service Performance (Oxford UP 2020), and The Replication of Experimental Social Science Research (Routledge 2021).

 Dr. J. Edward Kellough is Professor of Public Administration at the University of Georgia.
 His books include The New Public Personnel Administration (Cengage Learning 2014), Understanding Affirmative Action (Georgetown UP 2007), Civil Service Reform in the States (SUNY Press 2006), and Federal Equal Employment Opportunity and Numerical Goals and Timetables (Praeger 1989).